quicwg/wg-materials/interim-25-10/minutes.md

 Mirja (chat): I think having a separate extension document for capsules would be fine.
 It's a quite specific thing.
     But I agree that having qlog for capsules would be really useful to debug masque stuff in future.

-    It might be worth thinking briefly how qlog for capsules would look like to ensure we didn't miss any basics needed in the base qlog doc
+    It might be worth thinking briefly how qlog for capsules would look like to ensure we didn't miss any basics needed in the base qlog doc.

 Marten: if there would be an HTTP semantics document, what else would that contain?
     Lucas: would be years worth of efforts again...
 HTTP is so huge.
 Would just do specific capsule draft.